-When running, you can expect to feel some aches and pains, but usually, you don’t expect them in your upper body.
-However, shoulder pain when running is actually common.
+Aches and pains seem to come and go as you run, but usually, you don’t expect them in your upper body.
+However, shoulder pain when running is more common than you might think.

 Let’s go!